Late glitch fails to slam brakes on Serena charge

 “There was definitely pressure towards the end, Garbine really stepped up to the plate today,” Williams added of her young opponent who shed tears when receiving a long ovation as she collected her runners-up trophy.

+Swiss veteran Martina Hingis, 18 years after winning the singles, provided a fitting finale to the day when the 34-year-old partnered India’s Sania Mirza to the women’s doubles title.

+The top seeds beat Russia’s number two-seeded Ekaterina Makarova and Elena Vesnina 5-7 7-6(4) 7-5, having won the final two games under the Centre Court roof before a noisy crowd.

-Dutch/Romanian duo Jean-Julien Rojer and Horia Tecau later won the men’s doubles beating Andy Murray’s brother Jamie and John Peers 7-6(5) 6-4 6-4.
+Earlier, Dutch/Romanian duo Jean-Julien Rojer and Horia Tecau later won the men’s doubles beating Andy Murray’s brother Jamie and his Australian partner John Peers 7-6(5) 6-4 6-4.